Surfing in Argentina

 Necochea & Quequén

 Known for wide-open beaches, deep-water power, and heavy waves on strong swells.
+These spots are located further south and are great for those looking to find good waves with less crowd.

 Rawson & Playa Unión (Northern Patagonia)